pallets-eco/flask-sqlalchemy/docs/models.rst

 The most common relationships are one-to-many relationships.
-Because relationships are declared before they are established you can use strings to refer to classes that are not created yet (for instance if `Person` defines a relationship to `Article` which is declared later in the file).
+Because relationships are declared before they are established you can use strings to refer to classes that are not created yet (for instance if `Person` defines a relationship to `Address` which is declared later in the file).

 Relationships are expressed with the :func:`~sqlalchemy.orm.relationship` function.
 However the foreign key has to be separately declared with the